awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 + When you change a dynamic parameter and save the DB parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
 When you change a static parameter and save the DB parameter group, the parameter change takes effect after you manually reboot the DB instance\.
 You can reboot a DB instance using the RDS console or by explicitly calling the `RebootDbInstance` API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.

   If a DB instance isn't using the latest changes to its associated DB parameter group, the AWS Management Console shows the DB parameter group with a status of **pending\-reboot**\.
 The **pending\-reboot** parameter groups status doesn't result in an automatic reboot during the next maintenance window\.
 To apply the latest parameter changes to that DB instance, manually reboot the DB instance\.
 + When you change the DB parameter group associated with a DB instance, you must manually reboot the instance before the DB instance can use the new DB parameter group\.
-For more information about changing the DB parameter group, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information about changing the DB parameter group, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 + You can specify the value for a DB parameter as an integer or as an integer expression built from formulas, variables, functions, and operators\.
 Functions can include a mathematical log expression\.
-For more information, see [DB Parameter Values](#USER_ParamValuesRef)\.
+For more information, see [DB parameter values](#USER_ParamValuesRef)\.
 + Set any parameters that relate to the character set or collation of your database in your parameter group before creating the DB instance and before you create a database in your DB instance\.
 This ensures that the default database and new databases in your DB instance use the character set and collation values that you specify\.
 If you change character set or collation parameters for your DB instance, the parameter changes are not applied to existing databases\.

   You can change character set or collation values for an existing database using the `ALTER DATABASE` command, for example: